okkevaneck/check50_heuristieken/README.md

 Then you can run the check on the CS50 servers via the command:
 `check50 OkkeVanEck/cs50_heuristieken/master/<case>`.
 You can also run the check locally by specifying the `--local` flag.

+It is also possible to run the code in developer mode, which is basicly running the check locally.
+This can be done by the command `check50 --dev .`.